guilhermesimoes/guilhermesimoes.github.io/_posts/2022-12-07-exporting-the-version-of-an-npm-package.md

 Notice how we're exposing our _entire_ `package.json`, scripts and dependencies included, to the outside world.
 This not only increases the bundle size of our application but it also makes us more vulnerable to [supply chain attacks through typosquatting] and other means.

-There are ways to make this work safely <sup id="reverse-footnote-1"><a href="#footnote-1" rel="footnote">[1]</a></sup>, but relying on a bundler's tree-shaking to hide sensitive data is just asking to get burned.
+There are ways to make this work safely [^1], but relying on a bundler's tree-shaking to hide sensitive data is just asking to get burned.
 We should always double-check (or test) the final transpilated code to make sure we're not making this blunder.

 An alternate and simple approach is to use an [npm hook] to run a command before our `build` script: